Applicants and recipients of cash benefits can have up to $6,000 liquid resources.

 - For cash assistance, real and personal property used for self-employment are excluded if:

-- The property is necessary to restore the independence or will aid in rehabilitating the applicant/recipient or their dependents; and
+- The property is necessary to restore the independence or aids in rehabilitating the applicant/recipient or their dependents;

 - The applicant/recipient has an approved self-employment plan; and